Title IX/Sexual Harassment

 • Record Keeping

-The College will maintain records generated in connection with reports, investigations, Grievance Processes, and appeals in confidential files for at least seven years.
+The University will maintain records generated in connection with reports, investigations, Grievance Processes, and appeals in confidential files for at least seven years.
 Only those with a right and need to know are permitted access.
 The Parties will have access to a full and fair record of the hearing in which they were involved and have the right to have all information obtained during the course of the Grievance Process be protected from public release until the Appeal Panel makes a final determination unless otherwise required by law.
 For additional information about maintenance and accessibility to student records, please contact the Title IX Coordinator.

-• Investigation records, including determination regarding responsibility, any disciplinary sanctions imposed on the Respondent, and any remedies provided to the Complainant designed to restore or preserve equal access to College's education program or activity;
+• Investigation records, including determination regarding responsibility, any disciplinary sanctions imposed on the Respondent, and any remedies provided to the Complainant designed to restore or preserve equal access to University's education program or activity;

 • Any audio or audiovisual recording or transcript of any hearing;